 Thighbone (Femur) Fractures

 Thighbone fractures are usually caused by falls from a height, high-speed car crashes, or collision of a car with a pedestrian.

-A splint or special device to provide traction is applied to immobilize the leg, usually before the person is transported to the hospital.
+A splint and usually traction with a traction splint or a special traction device are applied to immobilize the leg, usually before the person is transported to the hospital.
 Then, as soon as possible, surgery is done to align the broken pieces and hold them in place with metal rods or plates.
 This procedure is called open reduction and internal fixation Surgery (ORIF).

 Soon after surgery, most people begin to walk with crutches.